 DOT-rated containers are used to transport materials by road, rail, air or sea.

-What makes the DOT/UN rating so important is their safety requirements, which greatly increase the container’s ability to undergo disruptive conditions and remain intact and not spill or leak its contents.
+What makes the DOT/UN rating so important is the safety requirements, which greatly increase the container’s ability to undergo disruptive conditions and remain intact and not spill or leak its contents.

 To get a better understanding of how the DOT and UN rating system affects containers’ design, we will explore the different types of containers.